2600hz/kazoo/core/kazoo_convert/doc/fax_converter.md

 ### Tiff Resample Command

-The configuration parameter for this command is `convert_image_command`.
+The configuration parameter for this command is `fax.convert_image_command`.
 This command is invoked when a conversion from any `image/*` to `image/tiff` is requested.

 This is most commonly used to resample an otherwise validly formatted tiff to ensure it is using the standard format for faxing.